Michael Ynoa: Kansas City Royals

 On November 13, 2018, Ynoa signed a minor league contract with the Kansas City Royals.
-He was assigned to AAA Omaha Storm Chasers to start the 2019 season.
-He was released on May 29.
+He was assigned to the Triple–A Omaha Storm Chasers to start the 2019 season, for whom he posted a 1-1 record and 4.57 ERA with 26 strikeouts and two saves across 21 2/3 innings pitched.
+Ynoa was released by the Royals organization on May 29, 2019.

-Second stint with Athletics
+Oakland Athletics (second stint)

-On February 12, 2020, Ynoa signed a minor league deal with the Oakland Athletics.
-He became a free agent on November 2, 2020.
+On February 12, 2020, Ynoa signed a minor league contract with the Oakland Athletics organization.
+He did not play in a game in 2020 due to the cancellation of the minor league season because of the COVID-19 pandemic.
+Ynoa became a free agent on November 2.

-Philadelphia Phillies
+Acereros de Monclova

 On December 29, 2020, Ynoa signed a minor league contract with the Philadelphia Phillies organization.
-On March 27, 2021, Ynoa was released by the Phillies.
+Prior to the start of the season on March 27, 2021, Ynoa was released by the Phillies.

-Acereros de Monclova

 On April 20, 2022, Ynoa signed with the Acereros de Monclova of the Mexican League.
-In 12 appearances out of the bullpen, Ynoa posted a 1–0 record with a 3.60 ERA over 10.0 innings pitched.
-He was released by the team on May 24, 2022.
+In 12 appearances out of the bullpen, Ynoa posted a 1–0 record with a 3.60 ERA over 10 innings pitched.
+He was released by the team on May 24.

 Mariachis de Guadalajara

 On May 25, 2022, Ynoa signed with the Mariachis de Guadalajara of the Mexican League.
-He was released on July 9, 2022.
+In 13 games for Guadalajara, he logged a 1–2 record and 2.57 ERA with 17 strikeouts across 14 innings pitched.
+Ynoa was released by the Mariachis on July 9.

 Spelling of name

 "Michel Ynoa" is the original spelling of Ynoa's name.
 His first name was anglicized from "Michel" to "Michael" after he signed as an amateur with the Oakland Athletics in July 2008.
 Early in his career, Ynoa's last name was mistakenly spelled "Inoa."
-He and the Athletics corrected the error in February 2009 and his surname reverted to the original spelling although he maintained the anglicized forename.
+He and the Athletics corrected the error in February 2009.
+His surname reverted to the original spelling, although he maintained the anglicized forename.